jayng9663/MPD-Album-Art/README.md

 A simple bash shell script to show MPD album art in the terminal.<br />
 In Ver 2.0+, it will now download the album from musicbrainz using wget automatically.

+## Update log
+- V1.0 First commit
+- V2.0 Added `Download From Internet` from musicbrainz using `wget`.
+- V2.1 Optimize the code

 ## Cover Art Priority Order (Highest to Lowest):
 - Embedded Album Art in Music File
 - Cover Art in Album Directory